 Best cheap SIM plans for kids with (some) data

 iD Mobile currently has a great rate in the UK for 2GB of data for £6 per month.
 The plans last for a month at a time and also include data rollover so any unused data carries over into the next month.

 GiffGaff is another provider that offers low-cost data plans, which it calls "goodybags".
 Its cheapest goodybag starts at £6 per month for 500MB, while it's best value plan, called the "golden goodybag", offers 9GB of data for £10.
+There's also options for £8 for 3GB data, and £15 for 15GB data.
 See other Giffgaff plans.

 Smarty is another provider to consider.
 You can pick up 30GB of data for £10 which offers better value than iD with three times more data, but is slightly more expensive.
 Smarty has smaller data packages too, and like ID, its plans last 30 days, giving you the flexibility to end service whenever you want.
 There's also currently a promotion on, offering 50GB for £12.

 Best kids SIM-Only plan for streaming and social media

 There’s no doubt your child will want to watch content while on their phones – a lot of it.
-Thankfully, some network providers bundle streaming services with their contract plans.
+Thankfully, some network providers bundle streaming services and social channels with their contract plans.